Tuesday 8 January 2008

 I’m not much of a smoker myself, but I like the idea of the water pipe.
 Or more to the point, I like the idea of sitting in an Arabic café; slowly puffing on a water pipe and watching life go by while blue hazy smoke billows to the dark ceiling.
 Just like I like the idea of an opium-den.

 Returning to the boat, I’m propositioned by a 15-year-old.
 Would I marry him?
 I tell him I already have two husbands.
 Surely, that’s very tiresome for me.
-It isn’t?
-He’ll happily be number three.
+Mais non!
+Really? he says.
+He’ll happily be number three, then.
 We laugh and part in good spirits.

 Heading down river towards Luxor, I ponder this journey we’re on.
 Many think this is too strenuous a holiday to do with kids.
 Why not stay in Hurghada and hang at the beach instead?
 Thing is, I don’t like “lie on the beach and do nothing”-type holidays.
 They bore me silly.
 Alex tells me she has learnt so much here.
 And Cat has enjoyed it, too – with all the attention, the dressing up, running among ruins, seeing crocodiles – alive and mummified.
 But she is showing signs of temple fatigue.
 The Luxor temple, the last one, is tomorrow evening.
 We’ll see.